Debanjan2000/Debanjan2000/README.md

 - 👋 Hi, I’m @Debanjan2000
 - 👀 I’m interested in learning new technologies.
-- 🌱 I’m currently a sophomore
+- 🌱 I’m currently a senior

 <!---
 Debanjan2000/Debanjan2000 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.